commonlims/commonlims-design/README.md

 Structure
 ---------

-Overall design docs are in:

-    arch/

-The system is divided into use case groups, e.g.:
+This documentation is divided into use case groups, e.g.:

     usecases/
         users-and-groups/